 - ABS.
 National Survey of Mental Health and Wellbeing: summary of results, 2007.
 (ABS Cat. no. 4326.0).
 Canberra: ABS; 2009.

-Notes: In the absence of data from administrative data sets, estimates are provided for certain chronic diseases and conditions from the 2011–12 Australian Health Survey, conducted by the Australian Bureau of Statistics (ABS).
+Notes: In the absence of data from administrative data sets, estimates are provided for certain chronic diseases and conditions from the 2011–12 Australian Health Survey and 2014-15 NHS, conducted by the Australian Bureau of Statistics (ABS).

 Users of these modelled estimates should note that they do not represent data collected in administrative or other data sets.
 As such, they should be used with caution, and treated as indicative of the likely social dimensions present in an area with these demographic and socioeconomic characteristics.